 Upgrade paths

-If you are upgrading from Event Endpoint Management version 11.3.x or earlier, you must first upgrade your installation to 11.4.x, and then follow these instructions to upgrade to 11.5.0.
+If you are upgrading from Event Endpoint Management version 11.4.x or earlier, you must first upgrade your installation to 11.5.x, and then return to these instructions to upgrade to 11.6.x.

-On OpenShift, you can upgrade to the latest version by using operator channel v11.5.
-Review the general upgrade prerequisites before you follow the instructions to upgrade on OpenShift.
+On OpenShift, you can upgrade to the latest version by using operator channel v11.6.

-On other Kubernetes platforms, you must update the Helm repository for any level version update (any digit update: major, minor, or patch), and then upgrade by using the Helm chart.
-Review the general upgrade prerequisites before you follow the instructions to upgrade on other Kubernetes platforms.
+On other Kubernetes platforms, you must update the Helm repository and then upgrade Event Endpoint Management by using the Helm chart.

 Prerequisites